Skip to main content

 Elemental installed OS images can be customized in different ways.

-Alternatively, it is also possible to provide additional resources within the installation media so that during installation, or eventually at boot time, additional binaries such as drivers or extra configuration files can be included.
+Alternatively, it is also possible to provide additional resources and configuration within the installation media so that during installation, or eventually at boot time, additional binaries such as drivers or extra configuration files can be included.

 This section focuses on how to customize the installation process from a given OS image.

-In order to include additional cloud-init files during the installation they need to be added to the installation data into the MachineRegistration resource.
-More specific the config-urls field is used for this exact purpose.
-See MachineRegistration reference page.
+In order to include additional cloud-config files during the installation they need to be added to the installation data into the MachineRegistration resource.
+The most simple way to achieve it is by adding the desired cloud-config directly as part of the MachineRegistration devoted section.
+See the example below

-config-urls is a list of string literals where each item is an HTTP URL or a local path pointing to a cloud-init file.
+config-urls is a list of string literals where each item is an HTTP URL or a local path pointing to a cloud-config file.
 The local path is evaluated during the installation, hence it must exists within the installation media, commonly an ISO image.

 By default, Elemental live systems mount the ISO root at /run/initramfs/live which is also the default path set for config-url in MachineRegistrations: See the example below: